n8henrie/n8henrie.github.io/_posts/2015-03-12-range-testing-for-wireless-arduino-projects-rf-433-mhz-and-nrf24l01.md

 ## NRF24L01+

-For these tests, I was using <a href="https://github.com/tmrh20/RF24/" target="_blank">this excellent RF24 Library</a> as it&#8217;s still being maintained and includes Raspberry Pi code as well as Arduino code.
-In preliminary testing around the house, I&#8217;d found that setting `radio.setPALevel(RF24_PA_MAX)` and `radio.setDataRate(RF24_250KBPS)` made a _tremendous_ difference in the range &#8212; the results I&#8217;m presenting below are with these settings.
+For these tests, I was using <a href="https://github.com/tmrh20/RF24/" target="_blank">this excellent RF24 Library</a> as it’s still being maintained and includes Raspberry Pi code as well as Arduino code.
+In preliminary testing around the house, I’d found that setting `radio.setPALevel(RF24_PA_MAX)` and `radio.setDataRate(RF24_250KBPS)` made a _tremendous_ difference in the range — the results I’m presenting below are with these settings.

 For the NRF24L01+, I started out with <a href="http://n8h.me/1s9UqMI" target="_blank">this basic model</a>, because it is so incredibly cheap, and it has its pinout printed right on the board.
 With the right settings, I was **blown away** by its range!
 I got a full 384 ft (117 meters).

 Next, I tried <a href="http://n8h.me/1s9Ug8b" target="_blank">this model</a>, which is a little more expensive but has an antenna and advertises a very long range.
 Note that I only use _one_ of these antenna-bearing models for this test.
-This was in part because I didn&#8217;t want to buy two without knowing how well they worked, and in part because I plan on only having one for my home automation &#8220;server&#8221; and using the smaller, cheaper antenna-less modules for various clients around the house.
+This was in part because I didn’t want to buy two without knowing how well they worked, and in part because I plan on only having one for my home automation “server” and using the smaller, cheaper antenna-less modules for various clients around the house.
 Using the model with the antenna, I was surprised to get a full 826 feet (251 meters) of range with good reliability, and up to 921 feet (280 meters) with at least half of the toggles transmitting properly.

-Here&#8217;s the code I used for the NRF24L01+ tests, which is directly taken from the RF24 examples.
-For the &#8220;client,&#8221; I think I just had to change the `bool radioNumber = 1` and `bool role = 1;` to ``.
+Here’s the code I used for the NRF24L01+ tests, which is directly taken from the RF24 examples.
+For the “client,” I think I just had to change the `bool radioNumber = 1` and `bool role = 1;` to ``.

     #define LEDPIN 3
     #include <SPI.h>